jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This is why we need Techvolution.
 A modern philosophy that says growing majic by creating new levers of power for the middle-class is good.
 And antagonizing the majic of our evolution is wrong.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer"></a></p>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer"></a></p>

-<a href="https://gfycat.com/ifr/BrokenElderlyFallowdeer'" target="_blank" class="button small">Reader</a>

 _This is truly majical.
 We're unhappy today because our workplaces still treat employees like cogs in the era of mass-production.
 In the Internet Age, we all should be learning new tools to improve things on the frontline in the era of mass-collaboration.
-If someone preaches against new tools at work or home, it's a good sign they're the ones with the problem._
+If someone preaches against new tools at work or home, it's a good sign they're the ones with the problem._ [Reader Mode.](https://gfycat.com/ifr/BrokenElderlyFallowdeer)

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It